 Migration data sources

-Better use and understanding of existing data sources is essential to improve migration management and policy.
+The better use and understanding of existing data sources are essential to improve migration management and policy.
 Information about migration comes from a variety of data sources that have strengths and limitations and can be used to produce different migration statistics.

 Click on the below infographic to make it interactive.

 Sources of migration data can be broadly grouped into three categories:

 Statistical data sources: These sources include national population and housing surveys.
 Data from these sources are collated, cleaned, edited, imputed, aggregated and used to produce official statistics.